Rio Branco Atlético Clube: Crest and colours

 Rio Branco was originally called Juventude e Vigor, and wore green and yellow uniforms in homage to Brazil.
 The club had no crest, just a green and yellow flag, which featured a soccer ball and an air pump.
 In 1917, it was renamed Rio Branco Football Club and adopted a predominantly white shield, with black stripes that meet in the central part of the shield, on which the acronym "RBFC" is written.
 When the club changed its name to Rio Branco Atlético Clube, it also changed the acronym inside the crest to "RBAC", keeping the predominant white color.
 The next significant change would be the adoption of black as the primary color on the crest, which would also see the acronyms removed, for the introduction of the name "Rio Branco".
 However, the idea did not last long.
 With the same shield, the eternal acronym "RBAC" would return.
 The shape received more curves and the central circle was reduced.

-Stadium

-Rio Branco play their home games at Estádio Kleber Andrade.
-The stadium has a maximum capacity of 21,152 people.
+Structure

+Rio Branco was founded and still has its main headquarters in the capital city of Vitória.
+In 1983, the club built the Estádio Kleber Andrade in the nearby city of Cariacica, and in 2008 sold the stadium to the State Government, but it usually still plays its home games there.

+In 1993, the city of Serra donated an area of 60,000 m^{2} to Rio Branco to build its training center.
+In 2014, the Serra city hall blocked the area because Rio Branco had not fulfilled its obligation to build a training center and a social headquarters on the site.

+The three cities are part of the Greater Vitória, and, together, correspond to a radius of approximately 30 km (18,6 miles).

 Rivalries

-The biggest rival is Desportiva Ferroviária, which both make the state's largest derby known as the Capixaba derby.
-Another rival is Vitória, with whom he has been doing the Vi–Rio classic since 1913.
+Rio Branco's oldest rival, dating back to 1913 when the club still played its home games in Vitória, is Vitória FC.
+The rivalry between the two, known as Vi–Rio, is one of the oldest in the state.

+Desportiva Ferroviária is another rival from Cariacica.
+The two clubs together dominated football in Espírito Santo between the 1960s and 1980s.
+They won fourteen consecutive Campeonato Capixaba between 1964 and 1975, and again ten consecutive titles between 1977 and 1986.